Do you need a specialist accountant for a restaurant?#

 We support clients across France with a digital model and regular review points.
 Based in Paris, our organisation is built for national execution — reactive, documented, and consistent wherever your venues are located.

-A specialist accountant for restaurants and hospitality does not limit themselves to producing annual accounts.
+A specialist restaurant accountant does not limit themselves to producing annual accounts.
 They build a decision-making framework.
 This starts with a detailed reading of your flows: revenue by service, food and beverage costs, staffing charges, multi-channel receipts, and risk level by activity type.
 We then implement clear steering: food cost ratio, margin per service, cash, rolling forecast, and action table.
+(Food cost is the ratio of food purchases to revenue; prime cost adds payroll to food cost and should stay under 65% of revenue to protect profitability.)

 Support also covers tax and social arbitrages.
 The right choice of tax regime, legal structure, and remuneration policy can significantly change your net result — particularly important in hospitality where labour costs and VAT complexity are high.
 This optimisation must remain compliant, traceable, and defensible in the event of a tax audit.
 That is exactly the role of a firm that knows your sector and anticipates the effects of your choices before they become irreversible.